After their emergence, LEDs have dominated the market in the fishkeeping hobby, and there’s a reason for that.

 And what if you only need a light that will make the colors of your African Cichlids pop?
 How about properly determining the best lights for coral growth?

 So what’s the best product for your current aquarium and which LED lighting should fit your livestock’s needs?
 I will walk you through every possible combination of the above and offer a reliable solution.

-A short overview chart of the top LED lights out there
+A short overview chart of the top LED lights for fish tanks

 Have a peek at this quick comparison table listing the reviewed models: